Saturday 22nd – Sunday 23rd June 2019

 12:30pm – 9:30pm both days

-For other enquiries and other frequently asked questions, please find out more here
+For other enquiries and other frequently asked questions, please find out more here or get in touch.

 People are usually very honest at Oyé, but please keep an eye on all of your belongings at all times.

 We all know kids can go walk about and be out of sight in a blink of an eye, so please keep an eye on your children at all times.
 Any lost children must be reported to the stewards on the festival site as a matter of urgency.
 Please ask our stewards for a wristband for your child, and they’ll write your phone number on there, in case of any emergencies!

 Please keep your dog on a leash, they might not seem scary to you, but they can be scary to children and some adults too.
 Please keep any aggressive dogs away from the main festival site.

 Keep Oyé Tidy :

 Let us all continue to enjoy this beautiful green space.
 Please bag up your rubbish and throw it in the wheelie bins and skips we have provided.
 Look out for the clear plastic bags for all your recyclabes.